itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Goal in Context: let the player know they won the game, and update their rating/statistics

-Precondition: the player finishes making their move, and it is the opponents turn
+Precondition: the player finished their move, and it is the opponents turn

 Trigger: the opponent has no pieces they can move on their turn